Ad Space — Top Banner

 Magnetic Declination Formula

-Convert between true north and magnetic north.
+Reference for magnetic declination — the angle between true and magnetic north.

 The Formula